saasbook/ruql/README.md

 1. Clone this repo and run 'bundle install' in its root directory to get all the gems
-2. Create a file of questions following the example in rql_example.rb
+2. Create a file of questions following the example in ruql_example.rb

 A 'quiz' is a collection of questions surrounded by